Trump budget targets loan program that could help Lordstown

 These type of public-private partnerships, he said, are needed to help create a new manufacturing economy and rebuild the middle class.

-The Advanced Technology Vehicles manufacturing program started under the Obama administration with $17.7 billion.
-It loaned $5.9 billion to Ford Motor Co. to upgrade its factories to build efficient vehicles, and another $1.6 to Nissan Motor Co. to retool a Tennessee factory to build electric vehicles.
-Tesla Inc. got $465 million to ramp up its Fremont, California, plant.
-That loan was fully repaid in 2013.
+The Advanced Technology Vehicles manufacturing program started under the Obama administration with $25 billion, the Energy Department said.
+It loaned $5.9 billion to Ford Motor Co. to upgrade its factories to build efficient vehicles, and another $1.45 billion to Nissan Motor Co. to retool a Tennessee factory to build electric vehicles.
+Nissan repaid its loan, as did Tesla Inc., which got $465 million to ramp up its Fremont, California, plant.

 Seewer reported from Toledo, Ohio.